Tara889/Disaster-pipeline-using-sklearn/README.md

 ## Application Installation Instructions:

-1. Data Files
-  Run the data file by using the below command
+In a terminal navigate to the project directory udacity-disaster-response/ (that contains this README) and run commands in the following sequence:

-  python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
+1. python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db

-2. Model Files

-  Run the data file by using the below command

-  python train_classifier.py ../data/DisasterResponse.db classifier.pkl
+2. python train_classifier.py ../data/DisasterResponse.db classifier.pkl

-3. App Files

-  Run the app, by using command below.

-  phython run.py
+3. python run.py

-## Project motivation:

-This project is part of Udacity Data Science nanodegree program: Disaster Response Project.
+Run the web application Go to http://0.0.0.0:3001/ (if facing problems try http://localhost:3001 in a browser)

 ## File descriptions: